 The statement of activities presents information showing how the District's net position changed during the most recent fiscal year.
-All changes in net position are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of related cash flows.
+All changes in net position are reported as soon as the underlying event occurs, regardless of the timing of related cash flows.
 Thus, revenues and expenses are reported for some items that will only result in cash flows in future fiscal periods (e.g., uncollected taxes and earned but unused vacation leave).